gitNitroTitan/gitNitroTitan/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently working on I am constantly coding new projects for my program at NSS in GitHub.
+- 🔭 I am constantly coding new projects for my program at NSS in GitHub.
 I will be working on more with APIs and promises to get a better handle on this.

-- 🌱 I’m currently learning Web Development, Software Engineering
+- 🌱 I’m currently learning React.
+I have a great grasp of HTML, CSS, and JavaScript.

 - 👯 I’m looking to collaborate on Projects,Tech Articles